Disclosure - If you buy something via our link, we may earn a commission with no additional expense to you.

 Sky-Watcher Heritage 130P

-Skywatcher 130P is a collapsible version of SkyScanner 100, with even more aperture allowing for brighter and more expansive views of the night sky but still in a plenty portable and easy-to-use package.
+The Sky-Watcher Heritage 130P is another tabletop Dobsonian like the Heritage 100P, with even more aperture allowing for brighter and more expansive views of the night sky—and a collapsible tube to maximize portability.

 Best around £300